IDMNYU/DM6193-Web-Studio-SU15/dm6193_syllabus.md

 ### COMMUNICATING WITH THE PROFESSOR OUTSIDE OF CLASS

 * Email contact about logistics (when, where, how many?)
 ONLY
-* Talk to me in person directly after class, during your status meeting, or set up an appointment about issues and problems.
+* Talk to me in person directly after or before class or set up an appointment about issues and problems.
 DO NOT email long conversations.
 (If your email turns into paragraphs that means you should be talking to me in person not emailing me.)

 ### STUDENT RESPONSIBILITIES